 - Honesty is the best policy, so I’m going to be honest with you as I explain things.
 If something was expensive, but I had the money and didn’t really investigate a bunch of cheaper options, I’m just going to tell you.
 If I try an ad campaign that works super well (or fails amazingly), I’m going to describe it from beginning to end, without omitting the “key” step(s) that would make it hard for you to do on your own.
 That’s a good general rule to keep in mind for the whole site – there are no hidden corners.
 You get the full story.

-- While it’s impossible for me to cover every teeny tiny detail, I’m going to try and cover everything that I think was actually important along the road
+- While it’s impossible for me to cover every teeny tiny detail, I’m going to try and cover everything that I think is actually important.

-- I’m telling the truth when I discuss about my base knowledge and starting conditions as related to the blogging.
-There’s a couple of really basic things I started out knowing, and whole crap load of things I had no idea how to do.
+- I’m telling the truth when I discuss about my base knowledge and starting conditions as related to starting and running a blog.
+There’s a couple of really basic things I started out knowing, and whole load of things I had no idea how to do.
+Despite this lack of knowledge, I managed to do it anyway, and learned what I needed along the way.
+That should be an empowering fact to you, because – you’ve just got to believe me – if I did it, you can definitely do it.

 So that’s kind of what this place is about and how it works.
 It should be enough to get going, and that’s what I want to do – because that’s where all the cool stuff is.